Ford Mustang variants: Iacocca Silver 45th Anniversary Edition (2009)

-The Iacocca Silver 45th Anniversary Edition is a limited (45 unit) edition commemorating the 45th anniversary of Ford Mustang.
-Named for Lee Iacocca who helped develop and introduce the Mustang, this edition is based on the 2009 Mustang platform.
+The Iacocca Silver 45th Anniversary Edition is a limited (45 unit) edition commemorating the 45th anniversary of the Ford Mustang.
+Named for Lee Iacocca, who helped develop and introduce the Mustang, this edition is based on the 2009 Mustang platform.
 It was created and designed by Michael Leone (I Legacy and Michael Leone Design) and built by California-based Gaffoglio Family Metalcrafters coachbuilding company.
 Despite the build status, it carries factory engine and Ford Racing Package warranties.
 Iacocca was given car 1 of 45.
 Another was sold for $352,000 at auction.

-Engine choices include 4.6L Ford V8 rated at 320 hp or optional supercharged version rated 400 hp.
-Transmission is 5-speed manual only.
+Engine choices include a 4.6L Ford V8 rated at 320 hp, or an optional supercharged version rated at 400 hp.
+The only available transmission is a 5-speed manual.
 The car's suspension was upgraded from the base car.
 Ford Racing Handling Pack adds firmer springs and re-valved shock absorbers; optional are 14 in brakes.

 Mustang GTD

 On August 17, 2023, Ford unveiled the 2025 Mustang GTD (Grand Touring Daytona), a high-performance version of the Mustang designed and engineered by Ford Performance and Multimatic.
 It is equipped with a 5.2 litre supercharged V8 engine, active aerodynamics, and a number of track oriented modifications.
 The GTD is stated to have a redline of over 7500rpm and 800 horsepower.
 It will be available in very limited numbers with a $300,000 price tag.
 The Mustang is assembled at the Flat Rock Plant, then is shipped to Multimatic's factory in Ontario for modification.